 After establishing a risk register, you can begin the monitoring process.
 To ensure a smooth and effective monitoring process, consider the following steps:

 - Identify trigger conditions

-- Evaluate the effectiveness of your risk management plan
+- Evaluate the effectiveness of the risk management plan

-Each risk has its own response plan and risk owner.
-The risk owner’s responsibility is to implement the response plan for each incident and report back to the company risk manager.
+Each risk should have its own response plan and risk owner.
+The risk owner is responsible for implementing the response plan for each incident and for reporting to the company risk manager.
 Each scenario or incident will require its own careful review to determine whether a new contingency plan should be implemented.